PhilipDaniels/rmule/README.md

   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

-[ ] Created, updated and last_ping_time: need to decide on data type [ ] Backup filenames to have HH:MM:SS granularity
+[ ] Created, updated and last_ping_time: need to decide on data type

 [ ] Run as a daemon (PID file needed)
 [ ] Caching.